 Preparations for celebrating Dalai Lama’s birthday in Key monastery, Key.

 Pea farms above Chicham.
-Nothing else grows there.
-Villagers have been allocated the fields for a long time and they sometimes hike up for an hour or two to reach their fields.
-Every morning and evening.
+Only pea grows easily in the high mountains of Spiti.
+Villagers have been allocated the same fields for a long time.
+Some of them hike up for an hour or two to reach their farms every morning and evening.

 A painting or a photo.